goodlyrottenapple/calculus-toolbox/_posts/2015-04-06-introduction.md

       - - -

    However, note the ASCII/LaTeX sugar for the term Atprop, namely `"ascii" : "_"`.
-This notation means that only the parameter/argument of Atprop, namely the string identifier, should be kept (the underscore acts as a placeholder for the variable in the sugar notation and is therefore a reserved character).
+This notation means that only the parameter/argument of Atprop, namely the string identifier, should be kept (the underscore acts as a placeholder for the variable in the syntactic sugar encoding and is therefore a reserved character).
 Thus, `Atprop <string>` is abbreviated to just `<string>` in the ASCII/LaTeX sugar (also note that strings in Isabelle are enclosed in two single quotes, so the string `abc` is written as `''abc''`).

       - - -